rdpunder/LSPS/README.md

 Folder: [03_INFLATION_Table_2_Appendix_I](03_INFLATION_Table_2_Appendix_I)

 ### Data
-For the data construction, we adopt the procedure of Medeiros et al. (2021), made available through the GitHub repository [gabrielrvsc/ForecastingInflation](https://github.com/gabrielrvsc/ForecastingInflation/tree/main).
+For the data construction, we adopt the procedure of [Medeiros et al. (2021)](https://doi.org/10.1080/07350015.2019.1637745), made available through the GitHub repository [gabrielrvsc/ForecastingInflation](https://github.com/gabrielrvsc/ForecastingInflation/tree/main).
 Download the January 2025 vintage `2025-01.csv` of the FRED-MD monthly data via the [McCracken Database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases).
 Run the R script `01_get_fred_data.R` to convert the raw file into `data.rda`, which will be stored in the `01DensityForecasts/Data` folder.
 Subsequently run the R script `02_data_acc.R` to construct the accumulated inflation based on `CPIAUCSL` for each horizon.
 The resulting datasets are saved in the `01DensityForecasts/Data` folder as both `mYAcc.Rdata` and `mYAcc.npy` files.
 In addition, the last 180 months of observations are saved separately in the same formats, as the files `YAccOut.Rdata` and `mYAccOut.npy`.

 ### Code
 The code is organized in the following three folders:
-1. [01DensityForecasts](03_INFLATION_Table_2_Appendix_I/01DensityForecasts): The construction of the mean of the density forecasts also strongly relies on Medeiros et al. (2021), hence each individual forecast method now has its own R script:
+1. [01DensityForecasts](03_INFLATION_Table_2_Appendix_I/01DensityForecasts): The construction of the mean of the density forecasts also strongly relies on [Medeiros et al. (2021)](https://doi.org/10.1080/07350015.2019.1637745), hence each individual forecast method now has its own R script:
     * AR model: `03A_call_model_ar.R`
     * Bagging: `03B_call_model_bagging.R`
     * Complete Subset Regression: `03C_call_model_csr.R`
     * LASSO: `03D_call_model_lasso.R`
     * Random Forest: `03E_call_model_rf.R`
     * Random Walk: `03F_call_model_rw.R`

     The individual scripts rely on the supporting functions in the files `Functions/functions.R` and `Functions/rolling_window_tpnorm.R`, which calculate the (parameters of) the density forecasts based on the associated observations in the [Data](03_INFLATION_Table_2_Appendix_I/01DensityForecasts/Data) folder and save them as both `.rda` and `.npy` files in the [mParamsDF](03_INFLATION_Table_2_Appendix_I/01DensityForecasts/mParamsDF) folder.
 After completion, the folders [Data](03_INFLATION_Table_2_Appendix_I/01DensityForecasts/Data) and [mParamsDF](03_INFLATION_Table_2_Appendix_I/01DensityForecasts/mParamsDF) should be manually copied to `02Scores`.

-2. [02Scores](03_INFLATION_Table_2_Appendix_I/02Scores): We have divided the computation tasks per horizon (*h=6* and *h=24*) and weight function (tails (*T*) and center (*C*)), corresponding to the main scripts
+2. [02Scores](03_INFLATION_Table_2_Appendix_I/02Scores): We have divided the computation tasks per horizon (*h=6* and *h=24*) and weight function (tails (*T*) and center (*C*)), corresponding to the main scripts:
     * `InflationScoreCalcMain_T_h6.py` (`S1_InflationScores_T_h6.sh`)
     * `InflationScoreCalcMain_T_h24.py` (`S1_InflationScores_T_h24.sh`)
     * `InflationScoreCalcMain_C_h6.py` (`S1_InflationScores_C_h6.sh`)
     * `InflationScoreCalcMain_C_h24.py` (`S1_InflationScores_C_h24.sh`)

    with respective example bash scripts in between brackets.
 The main scripts depend on the functions in `ScoreBasisInflation.py`, `ScoringRules.py` and `Weightfunctions.py`, including fundamental supporting functions, scoring rules and weight functions, respectively.
 Execution of a main script produces the scores of the density forecasts built on the parameters in [mParamsDF](03_INFLATION_Table_2_Appendix_I/02Scores/mParamsDF) and the associated observations in [Data](03_INFLATION_Table_2_Appendix_I/02Scores/Data) and saves them as `.npy` files into the folder [mScores](03_INFLATION_Table_2_Appendix_I/02Scores/mScores), which should be manually copied to [03MCS](03_INFLATION_Table_2_Appendix_I/03MCS) upon completion.

 3. [03MCS](03_INFLATION_Table_2_Appendix_I/03MCS): Running the R scripts `MCSTables_InflationCenter.R` and `MCSTables_InflationTails.R` produces the MCS p-values for the tails and center indicator weight function based on the scores in [mScores](03_INFLATION_Table_2_Appendix_I/03MCS/mScores) and saves them as `.xlsx` files in the folder [MCSTables](03_INFLATION_Table_2_Appendix_I/03MCS/MCSTables).